A lot of job seekers today feel pressure when writing a cover letter. After all, the words and phrases you choose will make a difference.

 Marketing Consultant, Ergonomic Spot

-A cover letter should always end with a suggested call to action for the recipient.
+It should always end with a suggested call to action for the recipient

 Please note the word suggested.
 If the cover letter is impressive, the recipient will anyway have the next steps in their mind.
 In such cases, a directive is inappropriate.
 I prefer to end my cover letters with “May I request for an interview/meeting to discuss my suitability“.